gregduncan/dt-frontend-code-challenge/README.md

 <img src="example.png" alt="example" width="400"/>

-No JavaScript functionality is required.
 The code challenge UI you create should consist of static html and CSS/LESS updates to the files included in the repo.

 To run the code challenge you will need a version of node installed >= 15.